filecoin-project/lotus-docs/content/en/lotus/manage/manage-fil/index.md

 Please note that Lotus only performs a soft deletion of the address with the `delete` command, marking the address as unusable, without erasing the data itself from the database.
 You will have to manually go into `~/.lotus/keystore` and actually deleting the address itself for permanent removal.
 {{< /alert >}}

-You can delete ann address in your wallet with the `lotus wallet delete` command.
+You can delete an address in your wallet with the `lotus wallet delete` command.

 ```shell
 lotus wallet delete <address>